Affiliate disclosure: This post contains no paid placement.

 Dakar to Saint-Louis Road Trip: Route, Stops and How to Get There in 2026

-Saint-Louis is 270 km north of Dakar — a distance that sounds simple and is, once you understand the transport options.
-The new toll motorway has transformed what was a 7-hour ordeal into a 4.5–5 hour drive.
-This guide covers every option, what the road actually looks like, and the stops worth making on the way.
+Saint-Louis is 270 km north of Dakar — which sounds simple, and is, once you know the options.
+The new toll motorway turned what used to be a 7-hour slog into a 4.5–5 hour drive.
+Here's every option, what the road's actually like, and the stops worth making on the way.

 Quick-answer box